Azure/azhpc-images/suse/sle-hpc-15.x/sle-hpc-15-sp4/README.md

 This setup here is build on top of **the PAYG image**, as it provides easy access without any registration to all SUSE provided software packages.

-The azhpc-images script will in addition add modules and libraries which are NOT supported by SUSE.
+The azhpc-images script will in addition add modules and libraries which are NOT supported by SUSE and could not delivered by SUSE.
+You need to own the subscriptions/licences and agree to the respective EULAs from the vendors by yourself.

 ## Enhancements
 This image consists of the following additional HPC tools and libraries: